 - Deliver at Place (DAP) – supplier delivers door to door, but customer clears Customs

 - Deliver Duty Paid (DDP) – supplier does everything

-An import declaration will need to be submitted on the behalf of the University, by a freight forwarder, courier, fast parcel operator or customs broker.
-They will normally fees for clearing the goods and for facilitating payment of import taxes.
+An import declaration will normally be submitted on the behalf of the University by the delivery company (a freight forwarder, courier, fast parcel operator).
+Additional fees will be charged by them for clearing the goods and for facilitating payment of import taxes (per 8 below).

-In many cases, suppliers will appoint fast parcel operators (e.g. Fedex, DHL, TNT) who specialise in quick delivery from door to door, and will attempt to clear the goods into the UK on the University’s behalf.
-This may not always be the best option, particular for high value goods or if special arrangements need to be made, e.g.If goods are to be temporarily exported to another country or vice versa.
+- Fast parcel operators (e.g. Fedex, DHL, TNT) will always attempt to clear goods into the UK on the University’s behalf.
+This may not be the best option however, particularly for high value goods or if special arrangements need to be made, e.g.If goods are to be temporarily exported to another country or vice versa.